Microsoft Stream FAQ

 What kind of analytics can I see?

 Event producers can see the total number of watchers when the event is live.
-Once the event is completed, the producer can see the total number of views across the lifetime of the video subject to the view count algorithm.
+When the event is completed, the producer can see the total number of views across the lifetime of the video subject to the view count algorithm.

 What ingest protocols do you support?